CapraLab/resources/README.md

 This directory includes useful tutorials and resources for working in the Capra lab.
-It can also be found on ACCRE at ```/dors/capra_lab/resources/```
+It can also be found on ACCRE at ```/dors/capra_lab/resources/```.

+See an overall Intro to the Capra Lab [here](https://github.com/CapraLab/resources/blob/master/WelcomeInfo.md).

 ## Tutorials
 ### Safe ```rm``` on ACCRE